Now we have an enzyme called serrapeptase being tried for straightening a bent penis caused by Peyronies Disease.

 There are two basic problems with using proteolytic enzyme therapy for Peyronies Disease treatment:

 In 18 - 24 months about 40% of bent penis conditions caused by Peyronies Disease will resolve by themselves.
-That means the penis will straighten out again with no kind of outside assistance.
+That means erections will straighten out again with no kind of outside assistance.

-For the other 60%, some type of physical assistance is needed to straighten the bent penis out again.
+For the other 60%, some type of physical assistance is needed to straighten the bending.

-But that only makes sense.
+That only makes sense.
 This enzyme acts only on the fibrous plaque and inflammation.
 Not scar tissue.
-And tough scar tissue is the primary cause of the bent penis.
+And tough scar tissue is the primary cause of penile bending during erection.

-The reasons for this is: long before an erection has actually been straightened from traction, the scar and plaque formations are stretched enough to keep the surrounding tissues from being pulled to the point of pain during erection.
+The reasons for this is: Long before the straightening process is completed from traction, the scar and plaque formations are stretched enough to keep the surrounding tissues from being pulled to the point of pain during erection.

-With correct traction, you also have none of the possible side effects associated with injectables or oral medications.
+With correct traction, you also have none of the possible side effects associated with surgery, injectables, or oral medications.

 Serrapeptase is a good product.
 From all the research, it appears to be a very good product.